 Conclusion

 You may be feeling isolated, but loneliness is temporary.
 What you feel now doesn’t have to be your reality forever, and you can begin to address your feelings of loneliness by connecting with other people, taking a break from social media, taking care of yourself, or getting organized.
+If you need further support, San Diego Christian Counseling can offer guidance to help you navigate these feelings.

 Another important piece to help address your overall emotional and mental health is to consider therapy to address any underlying causes of loneliness and provide you with additional tools to deal with loneliness.